Thomas-Nexus/Django_Ecommerce/README.md

    - Delete cart items
    - Checkout with the aformentioned items via completion of address and payment forms.

-Admin users are given specific permissions and are able to view an order/customer panel summarising all inputted data.

-Admin users are not permitted to access the shopping cart.

 <b>Permissions </b>

+Admin users are given specific permissions and are able to view an order/customer panel summarising all core data.

+The navigation bar is structured to render different options depending on whether the user is logged in/out and if they are an admin/customer.

 Two decorators are used for access purposes differentiating between admin and customer groups:

     - unauthenticated_user
     - allowed_users

-A static folder is also used (including sub dirs of css, images and profile images) and implemented into settings.

 ## Screenshot Example (Film Page)

 ![Spectre](https://user-images.githubusercontent.com/72507931/99554599-49de6e00-29b7-11eb-9681-7922c27d3a91.JPG)

-## Status